 Essentially, a conversation driver is a phrase someone might use which identifies them as a member of your target audience.

-This might be in a specific tweet or in their actual Twitter bio.
 By searching for conversation drivers using Twitter’s advanced search and then checking out someone’s profile and feed, you should have a reasonable idea of whether they’re a prospect, a collaborator or otherwise.
-(By the way, this is all made really easy using streams on Hootsuite!)
+(By the way, this is all made really easy using streams on Hootsuite!).

 Once you’ve found a suspected prospect; tweet them.
-This is when you begin influencing real people’s buying decisions by being proactive with your Twitter account.
-Tweeting them should be really easy.
 Avoid selling, keep to your brand’s voice consistent in everything you do and don’t make a big deal about it.
-Unless you brand’s voice requires something a little different, be happy, polite and, if possible, be funny!
+Unless your brand’s voice requires something a little different, be happy, polite and, if possible, be funny!
 All you’re trying to do is start a conversation – most people will be very welcoming of it and will appreciate the effort.